 You can reach us via email, telephone or book an appointment via Zoom.
-Please visit the Study Guidance Councelling website to find the various ways to contact us.
+Please visit the Study Guidance Counselling website to find the various ways to contact us.

-Here follows a summary of the recommendations and measures at Campus Gotland in the work to prevent the spread of COVID-19.
+Here follows a summary of measures taken at Campus Gotland in the work to prevent the spread of COVID-19.
 The information is a local supplement to the University's page 'Recommendations on coronavirus'.
 First a reminder of how we reduce the spread of the coronavirus.

-- Wash your hands often or use sanitiser often
+- Wash your hands frequently and use hand sanitiser

 - Cough and sneeze into your elbow